 Stay Up Late at a Summer Night Festival

-They don't happen every week, so you'll have to plan ahead to make it to one of these, but it'll be worth the extra effort.
+They don't happen every week, so you'll have to look ahead to make it to one of these, but it'll be worth the extra effort.

-626 Night Market: It was the first Asian night market in California held in Pasadena (whose telephone area code is 626), and it runs for a few weekends from early July through early September.
+626 Night Market: The night market was the first Asian night market in California held in Pasadena (whose telephone area code is 626), and it runs for a few weekends from early July through early September.

-LA Street Food Fest: Held in Pasadena at the Rose Bowl, this event may be the one that thrust L.A.'s street food scene into everyone's consciousness.
-Held on a Saturday in July.
+LA Food Fest: Held at Santa Anita Park, this event may be the one that thrust L.A.'s street food scene into everyone's consciousness.
+Held on a Saturday in June.

-Chinatown Summer Nights: It's a food event (think food truck fest) and partly a Chinese cultural festival.
-It's held downtown over a few weekends between mid-June and early August.
+Chinatown Summer Nights: It's both a food event and a Chinese cultural festival.
+It's held downtown over a few weekends between mid-June and early August, and Chinatown's glowing neon makes it seem especially festive.

 04 of 06